Dansby Swanson Player Props: Cubs vs. Athletics

 Dansby Swanson At The Plate

-- Swanson leads Chicago with an OBP of .438 this season while batting .368 with seven walks and 12 runs scored.
+- Swanson leads Chicago with an OBP of .420 this season while batting .344 with eight walks and 12 runs scored.

-- Among qualified batters, he ranks eighth in batting average, while his on-base percentage ranks 12th and he is 91st in slugging.
+- Among qualifying hitters, he ranks 14th in batting average, while his on-base percentage ranks 17th and he is 107th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.